Justin Fleming (author)

 Justin Fleming (born 3 January 1953) is an Australian playwright, librettist and author.
-He has written for theatre, music theatre, opera, television and cinema and his works have been produced and published in Australia, the US, Canada, the UK, Belgium, Poland and France.
-Fleming has been a barrister and vice president of the Australian Writers' Guild and a board member of the Australian National Playwrights' Centre.
-He is a member of the Honorable Society of King’s Inns, Dublin.
+He has written for theatre, music theatre, opera, television and film, and his works have been produced and published in Australia, the US, Canada, the UK, Belgium, Poland and France.
+Fleming has been a barrister and vice president of the Australian Writers' Guild, and a board member of the Australian National Playwrights' Centre.
+He is a member of the Honorable Society of King's Inns, Dublin.

 Early life, education and career

-Born in Sydney in 1953, Fleming is one of the six children of Drs Justin Fleming and Gwen Fleming of Sydney, Australia.
-His father Justin Fleming Snr, was a pioneer vascular surgeon who served with the RAAF during World War Two.
-Mother Gwen Fleming (née Lusby), also a doctor, had served as one of the first women majors in the Australian Army Medical Corps during the War.
-The couple met while serving at Concord Military Hospital, and married soon after the war, going on to have six children - Margaret, Paul, Justin, Judith, James and Peter.
+Born in Sydney in 1953, Fleming is one of the six children of Justin Fleming and Gwen Fleming.
+His father, Justin Fleming Snr, was a pioneering vascular surgeon who served with the RAAF during the Second World War.
+His mother, Gwen Fleming (née Lusby), also a doctor, served as one of the first women majors in the Australian Army Medical Corps during the war.
+The couple met while serving at Concord Military Hospital and married soon after the war.

-Fleming attended high school at Saint Ignatius' College, Riverview, a Jesuit college in Sydney.
-Here he was taught english literature by Joseph Castley and Charles MacDonald, S.J., and the classics by Charles Fraser, S.J.
-Near contemporaries at the college included writers Gerard Windsor and Nick Enright and composer Stewart D'Arrietta.
+Fleming attended Saint Ignatius' College, Riverview, a Jesuit school in Sydney.
+There he was taught English literature by Joseph Castley and Charles MacDonald, S.J., and the classics by Charles Fraser, S.J.
+Near contemporaries at the college included the writers Gerard Windsor, Nick Enright and Brian A. Williams, and the composer Stewart D'Arrietta.
 He was taught music by Lorraine Henderson, Julienne Horn and Tessa Birnie.
-After graduating High School, Fleming enrolled in Arts at the University of New South Wales, and attended part time acting classes with Hayes Gordon and Zika Nester at the Ensemble Theatre in Sydney.
-In 1972, he joined Gemini Productions working in television and contributed scripts for The Godfathers, The True Blue Show (ATN 7), The Spoiler and The Young Doctors.
+After leaving school, Fleming enrolled in Arts at the University of New South Wales and attended part-time acting classes with Hayes Gordon and Zika Nester at the Ensemble Theatre in Sydney.
+In 1972 he joined Gemini Productions, working in television and contributing scripts for The Godfathers, The True Blue Show (ATN 7), The Spoiler and The Young Doctors.

-In 1973, Fleming commenced part time studies in law at the University of Sydney, where he became director of the Gilbert and Sullivan Society, with productions including The Pirates of Penzance, HMS Pinafore and The Gondoliers.
-He worked as a Judge's Associate from 1974, and completed his first law degree in 1978.
-He subsequently gained a Master of Laws with Merit from University College London.
-He was associate to District Court Judge John Lincoln from 1974 until 1978 and for some years was a barrister in Dublin and Sydney, before devoting himself full-time to writing.
-Fleming wrote his first plays in the late 1970s, while still working in the law.
-He completed the manuscript for Hammer in 1978 and Doubted his Empire in 1979.
+In 1973, Fleming began part-time law studies at the University of Sydney, where he became director of the Gilbert and Sullivan Society, with productions including The Pirates of Penzance, HMS Pinafore and The Gondoliers.
+He was associate to District Court Judge John Lincoln from 1974 until 1978, and completed his first law degree in 1978.
+He subsequently gained a Master of Laws with Merit from University College London, and for some years practised as a barrister in Dublin and Sydney before writing full-time.
+Fleming wrote his first plays in the late 1970s while still working in the law, completing the manuscript for Hammer in 1978 and Doubted his Empire in 1979.